Skuzzle-UK/ExtendedControls/README.md

 **Please feel free to start adding your own** or even just add ideas for controls that you are looking for and we can have a look at creating for you.

-**Usage** Add ExtendedControls.dll as reference to your WinForms project or import just an individual control .cs Some controls may require you to import an images or resources folder if you are importing them seperately.
+**Usage** Add ExtendedControls.dll as reference to your WinForms project or import just an individual control .cs If importing a control singularly, some controls may require you to import their entire folder so as to copy in resources and modify file paths inside the c# code.
+Visual studio will bring this to your attention as an error at compile time.
 ***

 ### **StatusBox**